 Sevilla worthy favourites

-Our tipster Andy Schooler previews tonight's Europa League semi-finals and feels Sevilla should be too good for Valencia.
+Our Andy Schooler previews Thursday's Europa League semi-finals and feels Sevilla should be too good for Valencia.

 - Related Content

 Sevilla should justify favouritism in Thursday night's Europa League semi-final first leg at home to Valencia.

 The season so far shows they are quite simply the better side.

 For those who don't follow Spanish football particularly closely, a look at the table shows Sevilla in fifth.
 Valencia are down in eighth, 14 points behind their opponents.

 The hosts' strikeforce of Carlos Bacca and Kevin Gameiro has had plenty to do with their challenge for Champions League football next season, not to mention their current run in this competition.
 They, and captain Ivan Rakitic, have all hit double figures in terms of goals.